-A continued focus on Quality of Education was kept over the year in light of the continued disruption the children's learning from the pandemic.
-Baseline assessments were used to identify areas to focus on, and where more targeted support was needed for individual children.
+A continued focus on Quality of Education was kept over the year to ensure that outcomes continued to improve following the covid pandemic.
+Baseline assessments were used to identify areas to focus on and where more targeted support was needed for individual children.
 Formative assessment was then used during the academic year, with same day intervention used to help children keep up in core subjects.